 In July 2019, national retailer Target launched a clean icon for compliant cosmetics.
 This makes it easier when shopping at Target locations to spot and purchase clean products.
 Sephora launched a similar icon called Clean at Sephora in 2018.

 Note: Keep in mind that Target and Sephora may have a different definition of “clean beauty.”
-You can double check those products in our Clean Beauty Index.
+You can double check those products in our Good Face Index.

 Even if the largest cosmetic brands in the world don’t switch to 100% clean formulations, they will have to acknowledge the market shift sooner or later.
 We anticipate that more brands and retailers will make clean adjustments in 2020.

 Drunk Elephant, Beautycounter, and Goop are some of the biggest names in clean beauty.
 How are they leading the clean beauty revolution?

 First, don’t take everything they say and do at face value.
 Always do your own research because even these brands aren’t 100% clean.
 However, we hope that they weed out the last toxic ingredients in some of their formulations.